lwhite1/dabooDb/README.md

 dabooDB
 ======

-DabuDB is a pure Java, key-value store, designed for very high performance on small to moderate-sized databases.
+DabooDB is a pure Java, key-value store, designed for very high performance on small to moderate-sized databases.
 It's named after my daughter, who thought her name was "Daboo" when she was little - thanks to her big brother.

 ## The API